snarfed/beautifulsoup/doc/source/index.rst

 Since the document "<a></p>" is invalid, none of these techniques is the "correct" way to handle it.
-The html5lib parser uses techniques that are part of the HTML5 standard, so it has the best claim on being the "correct" way, but all three techniques are leigtimate.
+The html5lib parser uses techniques that are part of the HTML5 standard, so it has the best claim on being the "correct" way, but all three techniques are legitimate.

 Differences between parsers can affect your script.
 If you're planning on distributing your script to other people, you might want to specify